-NEET is held annually as a single window All India level national level entrance examination which offers admissions to 90,000 MBBS and BDS seats across 700 odd medical and dental colleges across the country.
-From this year onwards, admissions to all AYUSH courses across all states will also be on the basis of NEET scores.
+NEET is held annually as a single window All India level national level entrance examination which offers admissions to approximately 90,000 MBBS and BDS seats across 700 odd medical and dental colleges across the country.
+From 2018 year onwards, admissions to all AYUSH courses across all states are also taken on the basis of NEET scores.
 As per a 2016 Supreme Court order, NEET was introduced to completely replace the erstwhile All India Pre Medical Test (AIPMT) from 2017 onwards.
-More than 12 lakh candidates are expected to appear in NEET 2018, including candidates appearing for the first time and those who have already appeared for NEET or AIPMT in the past.
-Aspirants preparing for NEET 2018 and wishing to familiarize themselves with details on the age limit and maximum number of attempts for NEET can do so by reading further details below.
+More than 13 lakh candidates are expected to appear in NEET 2019, including candidates appearing for the first time and those who have already appeared for NEET or AIPMT in the past.
+Aspirants preparing for NEET 2019 and wishing to familiarize themselves with details on the age limit and maximum number of attempts for NEET can do so by reading further details below.